Quantum Field Theory in de Sitter Universe: Ambient Space Formalism

-The values $j = 0$ and $p = 2$, which are characteristics of the massless minimally coupled scalar field, are not permissible, according to the classification of the UIR of the dS group.
+The values $j = 0$ and $p = 2$, which define the massless minimally coupled scalar field, are not permissible, according to the classification of the UIR of the dS group.
 The corresponding mass parameter is $m^2_{b,2}=0$.
 The field equation can be written in the following form:

 This field equation is similar to the $\xi$-space field equation (\ref{xiesegau}) for $j=p$, and is invariant under the transformation